Mobic

 Mobic Uses

-Mobic has been licensed for the relief of signs and symptoms associated with osteoarthritis, rheumatoid arthritis, and juvenile rheumatoid arthritis.
+Mobic has been licensed for the relief of signs and symptoms associated with:

-Mobic is not a cure for the types of arthritis mentioned above, nor does it slow the progression of the disease.
+The medication is not a cure for these types of arthritis, however, nor does it slow down the progression of the disease.

-(Click What Is Mobic Used For? for more information on these uses, along with possible off-label uses for Mobic.)
+(Click What Is Mobic Used For? for more information on these uses, along with possible off-label uses.)

 Mobic and other NSAIDs work by inhibiting the action of certain hormones that cause inflammation and pain in the body.
 These hormones are called prostaglandins.